 Querying Paths.
 Full paths through a network may be described by combining atoms using the regular path combinators: concatenation (^), alternation (|), repetition (\), intersection (&), and negation ( $\sim$ ).
 The most interesting combinator is concatenation: Given two path queries p1 and p2, the query p1 ^ p2 specifies a path that satisfies p1, takes a hop to the next switch, and then satisfies p2 from that point on.
-The interpretation of the other operators is natural: p1 | p2 specifies paths that are zero or more repetitions of paths satisfying p1; p1 & p2 specifies paths that satisfy both p1 and p2, and $\sim$ p1 specifies paths that do not satisfy p1.
-Table 1 presents several useful queries that illustrate the utility of our system.
+The interpretation of the other operators is natural: p1 | p2 specifies paths that satisfy either p1 or p2; p1\ specifies paths that are zero or more repetitions of paths satisfying p1; p1 & p2 specifies paths that satisfy both p1 and p2, and ~p1 specifies paths that do not satisfy p1.